fitri/quickpython/README.md

 # Real Quick Tips How to Implement Certain Python Feature
 The list is not in order and continue adding the list based on need.

-The indention format for this post is 4 spaces.
+The code indention format for this post is 4 spaces.

 ### One liner conditional
 ```python